exasol/public-knowledgebase/Database-Features/syntax-error-found-in-connection-string-in-a-exa-connection-with-a-jdbc-connection-string.md

 In the example above the database source is EXA and not JDBC.
 The "EXA" connection type refers to Exasol's native, high-performance protocol specifically designed for data transfer between two Exasol databases whereas jdbc:exa: is the prefix that you use in Java applications to indicate a connection to an Exasol database using JDBC.

 In the example above a JDBC connection string is passed to a native EXA connection.
-Thus the (EXA)-driver recognize invalid syntax $\textsf{\color{red}{jdbc:exa:}}$ in the connection string.
+Thus the (EXA)-driver recognize invalid syntax **jdbc:exa:** in the connection string.

 ## Solution

-We have to remove *jdbc:exa:* from the connection string:
+We have to remove **jdbc:exa:** from the connection string:

 ```sql
 CREATE CONNECTION exa_connection